ravi688/SKVMOIP/README.md

 # Scalable KVM Over IP (SKVMOIP)
 This repository contains source code for a SKVMOIP for Windows and Linux platforms.
+NOTE: Currently it is in development, and only Keyboard and Mouse works - no User Interface though.

 ### Introduction
 There are many options available in the market for KVKM over IP, however most of them either for a corporate or very expensive for individuals - and still not scalable enough.